elamathivdebug/Patient-case-SIH2026/README.md

 AI processes the collected information to generate a **structured medical history summary**, which can be accessed by doctors through a dashboard before consultation.

+Patient health information is highly sensitive and requires secure, consent-based handling.
+Ensuring controlled access, data privacy, and secure sharing in alignment with DPDP Act 2023 and ABDM consent principles.

 ---

 # ✨ Key Features